gbouras13/hybracter/README.md

   * `hybracter` will almost certainly not give you better assemblies than Trycycler.
 Trycycler is the gold standard for a reason.
   * `hybracter` is automated, scalable, faster and requires less bioinformatics/microbial genomics expertise to run.
-  * If you use Trycler, I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) along side Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).
+  * If you use Trycycler, I would also highly recommend using (disclaimer: my own program) [plassembler](https://github.com/gbouras13/plassembler) (which is built into hybracter) along side Trycycler to assemble small plasmids if you are especially interested in those, because long read only assemblies often [miss small plasmids](https://doi.org/10.1099/mgen.0.001024).

 #### Dragonflye